Dr. Meredith (Miyo) Murtagh

 Dr. Dan Thomsen obtained a Bachelor's Degree in Biology from Wartburg College in Waverly, Iowa and obtained his Doctorate Degree in Veterinary Medicine from Iowa State University in 2014.
 He completed a 1-year internship after graduation, followed by several years at a multi-disciplinary specialty hospital working as an Emergency Veterinarian.
 Dr. Thomsen's interests include emergency soft tissue surgery, critical care stabilization, and wound management.
 He enjoys hunting, backcountry ski trips, and hiking with his wife, Megan, and their three herding dogs.

-Tom joined the PETS team in 2019.
+Tom joined the PETS team in 2019 and the Bridger Veterinary Specialists team in 2020.
 Tom began working in veterinary medicine in 2013 and has experience working as a technician in equine and small animal specialty and general practice.
 His passion for animals started young, as he learned how to ride horses before he could walk.
 He grew up showing western and English pleasure horses in the Paint and Quarter Horse circuits across Montana where he received his first taste of veterinary medicine.
 The addiction only grew stronger!
 Tom is currently working on obtaining his tech license, but in his free time loves spending time with friends, fly fishing, riding his horses, hiking, skiing, and doing anything else outside where there is no cell service.

 Brandon, CVT is originally from Chino Hills, California, but has lived in Bozeman for the past three years.
 He has always had an interest in veterinary medicine and began working as a kennel tech/receptionist at a 24 hour emergency hospital in 2008.
 He has earned a Bachelor of Science Degree in Livestock Management and Industry from Montana State University, and began working at PETS in 2014.
 His favorite part of working at PETS is the unpredictability and intensity of emergency medicine.
 He also loves trauma and critical care, the camaraderie between the doctors and technicians, and appreciates the cohesiveness of the PETS team.
 During his free time Brandon can be found fishing, hiking, camping, cooking, or watching documentaries with his significant other Sharina and daughter Riah.